hazelcast/fraud-detection-python/README.md

 ## How was the LightGBM model trained?

 Using a fictional credit card transaction dataset and the LightGBM framework.

 This [Google Colab Notebook](https://colab.research.google.com/drive/1x_j_9tZGwH__ZsdO7ECMWEY3niBuvQUG?usp=sharing) shows a very similar trainning process

 When you execute all Cells in the notebook, you can download the trained model
 ![Download trained Model from Colab](./images/download-model.png)

-## How was the LightGBM model used to score transactions in a Hazelcast?
+## How was the LightGBM model used to score transactions?

 Using Hazelcast's Pipeline API and the `MapUsingPython` function.